Downloader Plugins

 return ( download_url => "http://my.remote.service/download/secret-archive.zip" );

-If your script errored out, you can tell LRR that an error occurred by returning a hash containing an "error" field:
+If your script errored out, you can immediately stop the plugin execution and tell LRR that an error occurred by throwing an exception:

 return ( error => "my error :(" );